Inhalt:

 - Off: 0.1 watt

 Interesting: The various game modes do not consume more energy.
-Mostly between 29 and 32 watts.
+Usually between 29 and 32 watts.

 These values are absolutely within the green range and emphasise that the monitor is both powerful and energy-efficient.